xneelo/persistent-cache-storage-api/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/evangraan/persistent-cache-storage-api.
-This gem was sponsored by Hetzner Pty Ltd.
+This gem was sponsored by Hetzner (Pty) Ltd - http://hetzner.co.za

 ## License